rpm-software-management/dnf/doc/api_base.rst

   .. method:: read_comps(arch_filter=False)

     Read comps data from all the enabled repositories and initialize the :attr:`comps` object.
-If arch_filter=True then result is limited to system basearch.
+If `arch_filter` is set to ``True``, the result is limited to system basearch.

   .. method:: reset(**kwargs)